dsaliba/simulation-docs/doc/Install.rst

 Install
 ================================================
-The Gopher In Unity Simulation consists of two componants, the Unity enviornment, and the ROS code.
+The Nursing Robot Simulation consists of two componants, the Unity enviornment, and the ROS code.